zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-04-18-file-history-analysis.markdown

 author: by Željko Obrenović (zeljkoobrenovic.com)
 permalink: history
 icon: file-history
-excerpt: "File history analysis takes as an input the list of dates on which source code files changes, and analyses these dates to understand how frequently developers have changed the files, how old are the files, and how recently developers have updated them."
+excerpt: "File history analysis takes as an input the list of dates on which source code files changes and studies these dates to understand how frequently developers have changed the files, how old the files are, and how recently developers have updated them."
 ---

 File change analysis takes as an input the list of dates on which source code files changes, and analyses these dates to understand how frequently developers have changed the files, how old are the files, and how recently developers have updated them.